vladansaracpv/slate/source/includes/_merchantSalesReport.md

 <a id="opIdcreateAnalyticReports-pos-list"></a>

-*Alt36 POS list*
 `GET /api/v1/analytics/reports/pos`

-*This is Alt36 report list, it shows all point of sales in system.*
+*Fetch list of all point of sales with sales summary info.*

 **Required user role:**